Skip to main content

 An experienced defense counsel is also rarely surprised.
 When you’ve tried more than a hundred cases, you’ve truly “seen it all.”
 An experienced defense counsel knows how to cross-examine a witness who has refused to be interviewed before trial.
 An experienced defense counsel knows how to handle a military investigator whose testimony suddenly contradicts their written report.
 And an experienced defense counsel knows how to respond to a prosecutor’s attempt to introduce an unexpected piece of evidence.

-Although every case is different and no outcome is guaranteed Golden Law attorneys worldwide use their experience to help clients avoid the serious consequences of a court martial conviction
+Although every case is different and no outcome is guaranteed, Golden Law attorneys worldwide use their experience to help clients avoid the serious consequences of a court-martial conviction.

 Battle Tested